Medically reviewed by Drugs.com. Last updated on Jan 20, 2021.

 While anyone can develop sarcoidosis, factors that may increase your risk include:

 - Age and sex.
-Sarcoidosis often occurs between the ages of 20 and 40.
+Sarcoidosis can occur at any age, but often occurs between the ages of 20 and 60 years.
 Women are slightly more likely to develop the disease.

 - Family history.
 If someone in your family has had sarcoidosis, you're more likely to develop the disease.

 - Lungs.
-Untreated pulmonary sarcoidosis can lead to permanent scarring in your lungs, making it difficult to breathe.
+Untreated pulmonary sarcoidosis can lead to permanent scarring in your lungs (pulmonary fibrosis), making it difficult to breathe and sometimes causing pulmonary hypertension.

 - Eyes.
-Inflammation can affect almost any part of your eye and can eventually cause blindness.
+Inflammation can affect almost any part of your eye and may cause damage to the retina, which can eventually cause blindness.
 Rarely, sarcoidosis also can cause cataracts and glaucoma.

 - Kidneys.
-Sarcoidosis can affect how your body handles calcium, which can lead to kidney failure.
+Sarcoidosis can affect how your body handles calcium, which can lead to kidney stones and reduce kidney function.
+Rarely, this can lead to kidney failure.

 - Heart.
-Granulomas in your heart can cause abnormal heart rhythms and other heart problems.
+Cardiac sarcoidosis results in granulomas in your heart that can disrupt heart rhythm, blood flow and normal heart function.
 In rare instances, this may lead to death.

 - Nervous system.
 A small number of people with sarcoidosis develop problems related to the central nervous system when granulomas form in the brain and spinal cord.
 Inflammation in the facial nerves, for example, can cause facial paralysis.

-Your doctor will likely start with a physical exam, including a close examination of any skin lesions you have.
-He or she will also listen carefully to your heart and lungs and check your lymph nodes for swelling.
+Your doctor will likely start with a physical exam and discuss your symptoms.
+He or she will also listen carefully to your heart and lungs, check your lymph nodes for swelling, and examine any skin lesions.

 Diagnostic tests can help exclude other disorders and determine what body systems may be affected by sarcoidosis.
-Your doctor may recommend the following tests:
+Your doctor may recommend tests such as:

-- Blood tests to assess your overall health and how well your kidneys and liver are functioning.
+- Blood and urine tests to assess your overall health and how well your kidneys and liver are functioning

 Your doctor may order a small sample of tissue (biopsy) be taken from a part of your body believed to be affected by sarcoidosis to look for the granulomas commonly seen with the condition.
-Biopsies can most easily be taken from your skin if you have skin lesions.
-Biopsies can also be taken from the lungs and lymph nodes if needed.
+For example, biopsies can be taken from your skin if you have skin lesions and from the lungs and lymph nodes if needed.

-There's no cure for sarcoidosis, but in half of cases it goes away on its own.
-You may not even need treatment if you don't have significant signs and symptoms of the condition, but you should be monitored with regular chest X-rays and exams of the eyes, skin and any other organ involved.
+There's no cure for sarcoidosis, but in many cases, it goes away on its own.
+You may not even need treatment if you have no symptoms or only mild symptoms of the condition.
+The severity and extent of your condition will determine whether and what type of treatment is needed.

-If your symptoms are severe or organ function is threatened, you will likely be treated with medication.
+If your symptoms are severe or organ function is threatened, you will likely be treated with medications.
+These may include:

 - Medications that suppress the immune system.
-Medications like methotrexate (Trexall) and azathioprine (Azasan, Imuran) reduce inflammation by suppressing the immune system.
+Medications such as methotrexate (Trexall) and azathioprine (Azasan, Imuran) reduce inflammation by suppressing the immune system.

 - Hydroxychloroquine.
-Hydroxychloroquine (Plaquenil) may be helpful for skin disease and elevated blood-calcium levels.
+Hydroxychloroquine (Plaquenil) may be helpful for skin lesions and elevated blood-calcium levels.

 - Tumor necrosis factor-alpha (TNF-alpha) inhibitors.
 These medications are commonly used to treat the inflammation associated with rheumatoid arthritis.
 They can also be helpful in treating sarcoidosis that hasn't responded to other treatments.